he7d3r/desafio-engenharia-dados/README.md

 ## Database Layout

-Currently, the database tables are organized as follows:
+Currently, the dashboard uses a database with the following tables:

 ![Database Diagram](diagram.png)